ashleydavis/routey/README.md

 Routey allows [URLs](http://en.wikipedia.org/wiki/Url) to be routed to particular handlers.
 Handlers are associated with particular [HTTP request methods](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) (also known as HTTP verbs) based on the name of the file that the handler is defined in.

 Each handler is defined defined in a file that is named for the HTTP verb being handled, for example *get.js*, *post.js*, *put.js* and *delete.js*.
-Handlers can be defined in sub-directories to defined nested routes.
+Handlers can be defined in sub-directories to create nested routes.

 Release Notes